 In June 2002, Colorado Governor Bill Owens signed legislation that approved the creation of a stand-alone Board of Trustees for Fort Lewis College.
-This nine-member Board of Trustees began governing the College on September 1, 2002.
+The first Board of Trustees began governing the College on September 1, 2002.

 Prior to being governed by the Trustees, the State Board of Agriculture governed Fort Lewis since it first became an agricultural high school in 1911.